haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Reflective Carapace.
 Any time the tarrasque is targeted by a magic missile spell, a line spell, or a spell that requires a ranged attack roll, roll a d6.
 On a 1 to 5, the tarrasque is unaffected.
 On a 6, the tarrasque is unaffected, and the effect is reflected back at the caster as though it originated from the tarrasque, turning the caster into the target.
 Siege Monster.
 The tarrasque deals double damage to objects and structures.
 3 (−4)
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 350

 another creature’s turn.
 The tarrasque regains spent legendary actions at the start of its turn.
 Attack.
 The tarrasque makes one claw attack or tail attack.